Johnny Horton: "Honky-Tonk Man" and later career

-"Honky-Tonk Man" was recorded on January 11, 1956, at the Bradley Film & Recording Studios in Nashville, one of four songs Horton recorded that day.
+"Honky-Tonk Man" was recorded on January 11, 1956, at the Bradley Film and Recording Studios in Nashville, one of four songs Horton recorded that day.
 Session musicians on the recording were Grady Martin and Harold Bradley, as well as Bill Black (at the time Presley's bassist).
-Soon afterwards "Honky-Tonk Man" was released as a single (Columbia label: 4–21504) paired with another song from the same session, "I'm Ready if You're Willing".
+Soon afterwards, "Honky-Tonk Man" was released as a single (Columbia label: 4–21504) paired with another song from the same session, "I'm Ready if You're Willing".
 They went out on tour, with the band featuring Franks on bass and Tommy Tomlinson on guitar.

-"Honky-Tonk Man" was reviewed by the March 10 issue of Billboard, which said, "The wine women and song attractions exert a powerful hold on the singer, he admits.
+"Honky-Tonk Man" was reviewed by the March 10 issue of Billboard, which said, "The wine, women, and song attractions exert a powerful hold on the singer, he admits.
 The funky sound and pounding beat in the backing suggest the kind of atmosphere he describes.
 A very good jukebox record."
 Their review of "I'm Ready if You're Willing" was also positive: "Horton sings out this cheerful material with amiable personality.
 This ever more popular stylist ought to expand his circle of fans with this one."
-The song peaked at No. 9 on the C&W Jockey chart (now Hot Country Songs) and at No. 14 on the Best Seller chart.
+The song peaked at number 9 on the C&W Jockey chart (now Hot Country Songs) and at number 14 on the Best Seller chart.

-Horton returned to the studio on May 23, but the "A" side of his next single, "I'm a One Woman Man" (Columbia 21538), was one of the songs recorded back in January.
+Horton returned to the studio on May 23, but the "A" side of his next single, "I'm a One-Woman Man" (Columbia 21538), was one of the songs recorded back in January.
 The "B" side was "I Don't Like I Did".
-Billboard described "One Woman Man" as a "smart and polished job," and Horton as "singing with a light, airy touch.
+Billboard described "One-Woman Man" as a "smart and polished job," and Horton as "singing with a light, airy touch.
 Guitar work is just as convincing, adding up to listenable, commercial stuff".
-He and his band toured through the United States and Canada to promote the record, which reached No. 7 on the Jockey chart and No. 9 on the Best Seller and Jukebox charts.
+His band and he toured through the United States and Canada to promote the record, which reached number seven on the Jockey chart and number 9 on the Best Seller and Jukebox charts.

-"I'm Coming Home" / "I Got A Hole In My Pirogue" (Columbia 40813) was released around this time as well.
-On February 9, Billboard noted that "not only Southern markets are doing good business with this, but Northern cities report that both country and pop customers are going for this in a big way".
-It was again a success on the country charts (No. 11 Jockey, No. 15 Best Seller) but it failed to score the popular music charts.
+"I'm Coming Home" / "I Got A Hole in My Pirogue" (Columbia 40813) was released around this time, as well.
+On February 9, Billboard noted, "not only Southern markets are doing good business with this, but Northern cities report that both country and pop customers are going for this in a big way".
+It was again a success on the country charts (number 11 Jockey, number 15 Best Seller), but it failed to score the popular music charts.

 Later major successes include the song "The Battle of New Orleans" (written by Jimmy Driftwood), which was awarded the 1960 Grammy Award for Best Country & Western Recording.
-The song was awarded the Grammy Hall of Fame Award and in 2001 ranked No. 333 of the Recording Industry Association of America's "Songs of the Century".
+The song was awarded the Grammy Hall of Fame Award and in 2001 ranked number 333 of the Recording Industry Association of America's "Songs of the Century".
 Horton had two other successes in 1960 with "Sink the Bismarck" and "North to Alaska" for John Wayne's movie, North to Alaska.